-Meta-reflexivity, as I am using it here in a literary way (different uses exist in other fields, such as psychology) indicates an intensified looking back upon the self.
+Hyper-self-reflexivity, indicates an intensified looking back upon the self.
 The “self” may be the author, the reader/viewer, the work itself, or even the genre or medium that the work is part of.
-Meta-reflexivity is not unique to metamodernism; it is also an important part of postmodern work but it functions differently in the two epistemes.
-Allow me to explain.
+Self-reflexivity is not unique to metamodernism; it is also an important part of postmodern work but it functions differently in the two epistemes.
+I’ll use “self-reflexivity” as the name for the postmodern phenomenon and hyper-self-reflexivity for the metamodern version.
+Allow me to explain the difference.

-Briefly, in postmodern work, the role of meta-reflexivity (or I guess I’ll call it “self-reflexivity” when it’s part of postmodernism) is generally to dissolve or to call attention to boundaries — and to raise questions about the unexamined premises that such boundaries point to.
+Briefly, in postmodern work, the role of self-reflexivity is generally to dissolve or to call attention to boundaries — and to raise questions about the unexamined premises that such boundaries point to.
 Reacting against modernism’s tendency to see individual pieces of art and intellectual efforts as autonomous, self-evident revelations of an objective and universal truth, postmodern work will often draw attention to the way that the author’s own perspectives, flaws or belief systems may distort any meaning that might be drawn from the work, if even by simply keeping attention on the fact that there is an author.
 Similarly, with attention drawn to a postmodern work’s own form, genre or medium, the reader is reminded that the work is, indeed, a piece of “work” and so not to be entirely “trusted.”

 Metamodernism inherits self-reflexivity from postmodernism, but repurposes it in a manner that, generally speaking, serves to affirm felt experience.
 If the “self” being reflected upon in a metamodern work is the work’s author, the result is a highlighting of the author’s own lived, inner experience.
 In this case the author’s own self-reflection provides a model for the reader’s self-reflection, and by extension, the reader’s own felt experience.
 If the “self” being referenced is the work’s own form, genre or medium, the effect is that the reader is reminded that they are engaging in something that has form, genre or medium — in other words, some sort of a work, that therefore has a reader, and of course the reader is the particular one doing the reading!
 Again, bringing focus on the experience of the individual engaging with the work.

-Meta-reflexivity inevitably spawns a sensibility that my thinking partner Linda Ceriello like to refer to as “Life-As-Movie,” wherein people’s identities are constructed quite self-consciously through a narrative lens.
+Hyper-self-reflexivity inevitably spawns a sensibility that my thinking partner Linda Ceriello like to refer to as “Life-As-Movie,” wherein people’s identities are constructed quite self-consciously through a narrative lens.
 In other words, people regard and “make” themselves, as actor, director, lighting designer, etc. (even audience member) in their own 4-D movies.
-This self-awareness or witnessing mentality is kind of like a breaking of the 4th wall, and is expressed through popular slang and other cultural expressions prevailing during the metamodern era, such as the use of the word “awesome” to point to the poignant, strange, awkward, exceptionally human, going beyond its earlier meaning to signify the hyped-up “super-great!”
+This self-awareness or witnessing mentality is kind of like a breaking of the 4th wall, and is expressed through popular slang and other cultural expressions prevailing during the metamodern era, such as the use of the word “awesome” to point to the poignant, strange, awkward, exceptionally human — and going beyond its earlier meaning that signified the hyped-up “super-great!”

 • I’m Still Here (film starring Joaquin Phoenix, 2010): A sort of “prank” documentary which purports to follow Joaquin Phoenix’s attempt to transform himself in the public eye from actor to rap star, with him seeming to become mentally unstable.
 In the end it is the tale of a driven, creative person’s fierce fight to defend his own sense of self.